forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Discussion
 ==

 If you would like to make suggestions, have questions, or encounter any issues, we'd love to hear from you.
-Post any feedback you have on our [Google+ community](https://plus.google.com/communities/114225252149514546445).
+Post any feedback you have on [Salesforce StackExchange](https://salesforce.stackexchange.com/questions/tagged/mobilesdk).